-Fresh clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks
+New clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks

 Fighting resumes hours before regional foreign ministers meet in Malaysia to discuss steps to de-escalate hostilities.

-Fresh fighting has broken out along the Thailand-Cambodia border, hours before Southeast Asian foreign ministers were due to meet in Malaysia to find a resolution to the deadly conflict between the two neighbours.
+New fighting has broken out along the Thailand-Cambodia border, hours before Southeast Asian foreign ministers are due to meet in Malaysia to find a resolution to the deadly conflict between the two neighbours.

 The clashes early on Monday threaten to undermine diplomatic efforts by the Association of Southeast Asian Nations (ASEAN) to revive a ceasefire deal that was first brokered in July by Malaysia and United States President Donald Trump.